ruu9211/dublin-bikes-coffee-shops/README.md

 * Data Integration: Matching and aligning data from multiple APIs based on latitude and longitude required careful handling to avoid mismatches or duplicates.

-* Weak Statistical Association: Even after cleaning and aggregating, the independent variables explained only a small portion of the variation in bike slots, making it challenging to draw strong conclusions from the regression model.
+* Weak Regression Modelling: Even after cleaning and aggregating, the independent variables explained only a small portion of the variation in bike slots, making it challenging to draw strong conclusions from the regression model.

 ## Future Goals

 Looking ahead, several improvements could be made to build on this project:

-* Incorporate Additional Features: Expand beyond coffee shops by including other nearby points of interest such as parks, schools, or restaurants.
+* Incorporate Additional POIs: Expand beyond coffee shops by including other nearby points of interest such as parks, schools, or restaurants.
 These additional features may offer stronger explanatory power for bike station slot counts.

-* Peak time analysis: Explore whether stations near clusters of coffee shops show different usage trends during morning or afternoon peaks.
+* Time Analysis: Explore whether stations near clusters of coffee shops show different usage trends during morning or afternoon peaks.